margaretmf/margaretmf.github.io/poetryandcreativewriting.md

 * Grateful for the belief that everyone can create music and sing music and share from their filter and their artistic expression and way of connecting with humanity, so in a way artists copy each other but in another way they are bouncing off, re-interpreting, re-sharing, resonating, resoundig, reanalyzing
 * Grateful that stories told are expressions of gratitude for the people that have gone before us and the ways they have loved and expressed life
 * Grateful for the Silver Lining
+* Grateful for Chinese calligraphy and the people from my class in China
+* Grateful for teachers at Norfolk Academy

 <br>